tarwn/lessthandot-hugo/blogs/content/posts/2012-08-27-road-trip-time-presenting-at.md

 </p>

 <p style="padding-left: 30px;">
   SQL Server professionals like to talk &#8211; a lot.
 We blog, we tweet, we answer forum questions, and more to help others.
 Add your voice!
 Learn about the different ways you can share your experience and knowledge.
-Once you start teaching others, you&#8217;ll realize how much knowledge you have!
+Once you start teaching others, you'll realize how much knowledge you have!
 </p>

 <p style="padding-left: 30px;">